AbdallaAlhag/music-inventory-app/README.md

 ## Features:

-* Create, Read, Update, and Delete (CRUD) Albums and Artists
+* Create, Read, Update, and Delete (CRUD) Albums, Artists, Genres, and Labels
-* Search for Albums and Artists
+* Search query throughout the site
-* Display album covers and artist images
-* Display album and artist information
+* Display cover, images, and detail for multiple categories
-* Update album and artist information
+* Update information to site

 # Deploy:
 * Deployed environment with postgres on railway